Typhoon Hagibis: Preparations

-Guam and the Northern Mariana Islands
+Mariana Islands

-Evacuation orders for Guam and the Mariana Islands were made on 7 October.
-U.S. president Donald Trump approved an emergency declaration for these islands ahead of Hagibis.
-The islands of Saipan, Tinian, Alamagan, and Pagan had been issued typhoon warnings.
+On October 7, U.S. president Donald Trump approved an emergency declaration and evacuation orders for Guam and the Mariana Islands ahead of Hagibis, with typhoon warnings issued on the islands of Saipan, Tinian, Alamagan, and Pagan.

 Japan

 Forecasts across eastern, western, and northern Japan called for strong winds and torrential rain that would likely cause flooding and mudslides.
 JR Group, Japan Airlines, and All Nippon Airways suspended services.
 JMA weather forecaster, Yasushi Kajiwara, said, "It is a level 5 situation; some sort of disaster may have already taken place.
 People are strongly advised to act to protect their lives right away."
 Evacuation orders have been issued to more than 800,000 households across 11 prefectures.
 Over 230,000 people took the advice to head to evacuation shelters.

 The typhoon had effects on several major sporting events occurring in Japan.
 Three matches of the 2019 Rugby World Cup were cancelled due to Hagibis, including the Pool B matches between New Zealand and Italy, and Canada and Namibia, and the Pool C match between England and France.
 This marked the first time that matches have been cancelled in the history of the Rugby World Cup.
 All cancelled matches were counted as draws: the cancelled fixture effectively eliminated Italy from the tournament, as they had a chance to potentially qualify for the knockout stage with a sufficient margin of victory against New Zealand.

-On 11 October, it was announced that the Saturday practice session for the 2019 Japanese Grand Prix at Suzuka Circuit would be cancelled, and the Saturday qualifying session was postponed to Sunday morning prior to the race.
+On October 11, it was announced that the Saturday practice session for the 2019 Japanese Grand Prix at Suzuka Circuit would be cancelled, and the Saturday qualifying session was postponed to Sunday morning prior to the race.
 The F4 Japanese Championship cancelled its round at the circuit as well.
 Nippon Professional Baseball postponed both Game 4 Climax Series games in the 2019 Pacific League Climax Series and the 2019 Central League Climax Series, despite the games being played indoors in domed stadiums.
-Both games were planned to take place on Saturday, 12 October, one in Tokorozawa, Saitama, and the other in Bunkyō, Tokyo.
-The games were instead played the next day on Sunday, 13 October.
+Both games were planned to take place on Saturday, October 12, one in Tokorozawa, Saitama, and the other in Bunkyō, Tokyo.
+The games were instead played the next day on Sunday, October 13.